yakovlevkll/lucidum101/Foundation/Simultaneous equations.md

 # Simultaneous equations

 We have 3 basic methods to solve simultaneous equations.
-All those methods are almost the same, but each of them has their own advantages and disadva
+All those methods are almost the same, but each of them has their own advantages and disadvantages, so be careful!

 ## Addition/subtraction

-Supose we have this system
+Suppose we have 2 simultaneous equations
 $$
 \left\{
 \begin{array}{c}